When Should I Drop Full Coverage on an Older Vehicle on my Car Insurance?

 Readers of When Should I Drop Full Coverage on an Older Vehicle on my Car Insurance? also found answers to the following car insurance questions.

-Does my car insurance cover a rental car?
+Does car insurance cover theft of my personal belongings from my car?